mastodon/blog/content/posts/2024-08-09_trunk_and_tidbits-july_2024/index.md

 ## iOS

 - This has been a long-requested feature: you can [now access your lists and followed hashtags from the app](https://github.com/mastodon/mastodon-ios/pull/1325)!
-Creating or editing lists is not there.
-Yet, but will be added in a future release.
+Creating or editing lists is not there yet, but will be added in a future release.
 - The new 4.3 filtered notifications feature is available in the app.
 It does not yet mirror the latest experience from the web (because we are still iterating on it), but the basics are there.
 - Other bug fixes and stability improvements, including fixing the widgets and shortcuts, as well as [correctly counting URLs as 23 characters](https://github.com/mastodon/mastodon-ios/pull/1336), regardless of their actual size.